How-To video: Compare Runs experiment

 model time).
 Choose from:

-Title – The title of the presentation window.
+Title – The title of the model window.

-Enable zoom and panning – If selected, the user will be allowed to pan and zoom the presentation window.
+Enable zoom and panning – If selected, the user will be allowed to pan and zoom the model window.

 Initial experiment setup – The code executed on experiment setup.